bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 I passed the radio back to Grackle for their performance.
 In the meantime I figured out the last location I needed for Given Up (after unintentionally barging into an HQ-only room—whoops!) and grabbed the radio immediately after the performance to take notes on the two I was missing.

-I still couldn't solve the puzzle by randomgramming though—both because I recorded a bad letter somewhere along the way and because I didn't account for duplicates.
+I still couldn't solve the puzzle by randomgramming, though—both because I recorded a bad letter somewhere along the way and because I didn't account for duplicates.

 I swapped back into Chinatown—by now all the things had been found, and it was just parsing a large mess of Chinese radicals and messages headed by bird names.
 (Three bird puzzles?
 In *my* Mystery Hunt?)